-- 3100 Introduction to Physics A lecture course for engineering students who do not present one unit of high school physics for entrance. - 4103-04 General Physics (\$2, \$2) Mechanics, heat, electricity, magnetism, sound, and light.
-Three lectures and two laboratory hours per week. - 3106 Elementary Theory of Sound A study of sound as related to speaking, singing, and to musical instruments.
+4103-04 General Physics (\$2, \$2)

+Mechanics, heat, electricity, magnetism, sound, and light.
+Three lectures and two laboratory hours per week.

+3106 Elementary Theory of Sound

+A study of sound as related to speaking, singing, and to musical instruments.
 It includes physical principles of sound production, transmission, interference, hearing, resonance, pitch, quality, musical intervals, stringed instruments, wind instruments, acoustics of rooms, and associated electronic equipment.

-4107 Elementary Astronomy (\$2) A survey of the solar system.
+A survey of the solar system.
 The main ideas of physical science in their relation to the universe.
 Topics covered are the earth, moon, planets, minor planets, comets, and meteors.
 The mathematical level is the same as in a freshman Physics course.
 Three lectures and one two-hour night laboratory per week.
-May not be counted as Physics toward the major or minor in Physics or as a prerequisite to any Physics course.
+May not be counted as Physics toward the major or minor in Physics or as a prerequisite to any Physics course but may be counted as a laboratory science in the liberal arts contribution. curriculum.

-- 4108 Elementary Astronomy (\$2) A continuation of Astronomy 4107.
+4108 Elementary Astronomy (\$2)

+A continuation of Astronomy 4107.
 The sun, stellar properties, binary and variable stars, star cluster, and galaxies.
 Three lectures and two laboratory hours per week.
 Prerequisite: Astronomy 4107.
-May not be counted as Physics toward the major or minor in Physics or as a prerequisite to any Physics course. - 4213-14 Second-Year Physics (\$2, \$2) First semester: Light, electricity, and magnetism.
+May not be counted as Physics toward the major or minor in Physics or as a prerequisite to any Physics course but may be counted as a laboratory science in the liberal arts curriculum.

+4213-14 Second-Year Physics (\$2, \$2)

+First semester: Light, electricity, and magnetism.
 Second semester: Mechanics, heat, and sound.
 For students majoring in physics.
 Calculus is used throughout the course.
 Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3213 or 4212 concurrently and six hours of physics.
-May not be counted in addition to 4215-16 or any other sophomore course in physics. - 4215 Mechanics (\$2) Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3213 or 4212 concurrently and one unit of high school physics or three credit hours of college physics. - 4216 Heat, Electricity, and Magnetism (\$2) Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3214 or 4212 concurrently and Physics 4215.
+Prerequisite: Mathematics 4212 concurrently and six hours of physics.
+May not be counted in addition to 4215-16 or any other sophomore course in physics but may be counted as a laboratory science in the liberal arts curriculum.

+4215 Mechanics (\$2)

+Three lectures and three laboratory hours per week.
+Prerequisite: Mathematics 4212 concurrently and on unit of high school physics or three credit hours of college physics.

+4216 Heat, Electricity, and Magnetism (\$2)

+Three lectures and three laboratory hours per week.
+Prerequisite: Mathematics 4212 concurrently and Physics 4215.

-- 4317 Light, Sound, and Modern Physics (\$2) Three lectures and three laboratory hours per week.
-Prerequisite: Physics 4216 and Mathematics 3214 or 4212. - 3320 Introduction to Geophysics A study of the application of the principles and practices of physics to the solution of problems related to the earth.
+4317 Light, Sound, and Modern Physics (\$2)

+Three lectures and three laboratory hours per week.
+Prerequisite: Physics 4216 and Mathematics 4212.

+3320 Introduction to Geophysics

+A study of the application of the principles and practices of physics to the solution of problems related to the earth.
 It includes a study of geochronology, temperature of the earth, seismology, dimensions of the earth, gravity, isostasy and tectonics, and geomagnetism.
-Three lectures per week.
-Prerequisite: Mathematics 4212 or Mathematics 3214, eight semester hours of physics, and Geology 3101, or concurrently. - 4321 Introduction to Geophysics (\$2) - A study of geophysical prospecting.
+Prerequisite: Mathematics 4212, eight semester hours of physics, and Geology 3101, or concurrently.

+4321 Introduction to Geophysics (\$2)

+A study of geophysical prospecting.
 A general discussion of the methods of physics applied to exploration problems.
 Topics covered are nuclear geophysics; radioactive, seismic, gravimetric, and magnetic-electrical methods of prospecting.
 Three lectures and three laboratory hours per week.
-Prerequisite: Physics 3320. - 3322 Heat
+Prerequisite: Physics 3320.